runicscribe/worldbuilding-docs/dae-machina/world/cosmology/calender.md

 The unique cosmology of this world leads to an equally unique calender.

-Each week is 6 days long.
+Each week (i.e. "hekad") is 6 days long.
 This is the same as the orbital period of the Sun and the Darksun.

 | Weekday | Common Name (Eaos) | Common Name (Mhidda) | Old Aeldar Name | Translated Name  |